-I get the giggles sometimes when I see pharmaceutical companies pushing their drugs on TV commercials and life looks so blissful, happy, and then they drop the bomb with the possible side effects.
-I’m not laughing if these happen to people but, I say to Mark jokingly, “yep, that’s a prescription I want to try, nope, nada.”
-I hope you get the picture of what I’m saying, I want to try natural remedies before I plunge into chemicals that the FDA has approved for today, and may pull from the market in a couple of years from now.
+I get the giggles sometimes when I see pharmaceutical companies pushing their drugs on TV commercials and life looks so blissful, and happy, and then they drop the bomb with the possible side effects.
+I’m not laughing if these happen to people but, I say to Mark jokingly, “Yep, that’s a prescription I want to try, nope, nada.”
+I hope you get the picture of what I’m saying, I want to try natural remedies before I plunge into chemicals that the FDA has approved for today and may pull from the market a couple of years from now.

 15 Turmeric Health Benefits:

 These may or not work for you, but I will say this, they help me.
 So let’s get started with my research.
 If you know of other benefits, please tell me.
 We learn from each other.

 - Loss of appetite